Vince Offer: Arrest

-On February 7, 2009, Offer and a 26-year-old prostitute were both arrested in Miami Beach, Florida, after a physical altercation.
-The police report stated that the woman had bitten onto Offer's tongue and refused to let go, at which point Offer punched her in the face and left her with lacerations and fractures.
+On February 7, 2009, Offer and a 26-year-old prostitute were both arrested at The Setai hotel in Miami Beach, Florida, after a physical altercation.
+The police report stated that the woman had bitten Offer's tongue and refused to let go, at which point Offer punched her in the face and left her with lacerations and fractures.
 Police later released photos of the bloodied Offer, hotel room, and the battered woman.
 Prosecutors later declined to file formal charges against either person.
 When Offer later spoke of the arrest, he stated, "It probably saved my life."

 Personal life

 Vince Offer married Melody Claire Mandate on April 18, 2014.
 He has one daughter with her.
 Mandate filed for divorce on October 18, 2018.
 Offer divides his time between Los Angeles and Miami.

+Offer joined the Church of Scientology in 1982.
+He was kicked out of the church following the release of The Underground Comedy Movie, as the church disapproved of the film's content.